By Erik Marcus

 The “Micro-Pig” Who Kept Growing & Growing

 The worldwide pork industry is massive, raising and killing about 1.4 billion pigs a year.
-We’ll cover the fate of those animals in a moment, but that particular medicine is too bitter to swallow into without a spoonful of sugar.
+I’ll cover the fate of those animals in a moment, but that particular medicine is too bitter to swallow without a spoonful of sugar.
 So let’s instead begin with a happy story that puts everything into context.

 In 2012, a couple adopted a “micro pig” as a pet.
 She wasn’t going to grow much bigger than a small dog, or anyway that’s what they were told.
 Reality intervened.
 The piglet, who they named Esther, just kept growing and growing and growing.
 It turned out that Esther was actually straight from a pig farm, with genes that would make her grow to 500 pounds within two years and keep growing until she was 800 pounds-nearly as heavy as some cows.
 By the time the couple realized what they had on their hands, they had fallen in love with her.
 They started shooting videos of their increasingly massive pig as she hung out around the house, and they ultimately wrote up their experiences in a book titles Esther the Wonder Pig.